-The Departmental faculty include nineteen ABR-certified radiation oncologists (including those at our satellite facilities), ten ABR-certified radiation physicists, four radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
+The Departmental faculty include nineteen ABR-certified radiation oncologists (including those at our affiliates), ten ABR-certified medical physicists, four radiation/cancer biologists, two faculty members devoted largely to education, two faculty members involved in LEAN management and human factors research, and joint faculty from the Department of Computer Science.
 Most are actively involved in the clinical care of oncology patients, teaching and/or research.
-In addition to mentoring residents, faculty members are also involved in education and training programs for medical students, graduate students, radiation therapists, medical dosimetrists and practicing physicians.
+In addition to mentoring radiation oncology and medical physics residents, faculty members are also involved in education and training programs for medical students, graduate students and postdoctoral fellows, radiation therapists and medical dosimetrists.
 They have ongoing research programs, hold leadership roles in national clinical protocol development, and make regular contributions to scientific conferences at the local, regional, national and international levels.

 In order to be eligible for our radiation oncology residency training program, an applicant must: